ioannis-mouratidis/ai-plays-pokemon/README.md

 ### 4. Usage

-1. Manually navigate your Pokemon to a battle
-2. Ask Claude: "Check my current Pokemon's status"
-3. Ask Claude: "What move should I use?"
-4. Claude will analyze and execute battle commands
+Ask your AI assistant to play the game autonomously.
+The AI can:
+- Navigate the overworld by capturing screenshots and sending button presses
+- Use specialized high-level functions to control battles efficiently
+- Make strategic decisions about Pokemon, moves, and party management

+**Example:** "Please play the game and progress through the Viridian Forest.
+Use screenshots to navigate and battle any trainers you encounter."

+The AI will use `get_screenshot()` and `press_buttons()` for navigation, then switch to abstracted battle functions like `use_attack()` and `switch_pokemon()` during combat for easier gameplay.

-5. Take manual control at any time by pressing keyboard keys
+While the goal is autonomous play, you can intervene at any time by taking manual control of the emulator using keyboard inputs.

 ## MCP Tools Available

 ### Query Tools
-- `get_screenshot()` - Capture current game screen
+- `get_screenshot()` - Capture current game screen (240x160 PNG)
 - `get_current_pokemon_state()` - Your active Pokemon's stats
 - `get_enemy_pokemon_state()` - Enemy's visible info (realistic gameplay)
 - `get_team_state()` - Your full party status
 - `get_battle_status()` - Battle active, type, can flee

-### Command Tools
+### Battle Command Tools (High-Level)
-- `use_attack(move_index)` - Use move 1-4
+- `use_attack(move_index)` - Use move 1-4, returns turn results
 - `switch_pokemon(slot)` - Switch to Pokemon 1-6

+### Navigation Tool (Low-Level)
+- `press_buttons(buttons, delay_ms)` - Send button sequences for overworld navigation

 ## Project Structure